japanoise/neo-dotemacs/README.md

   this](https://github.com/emacs-helm/helm/issues/2386); apparently it's
   [damaging to the maintainer's family, too](https://sachachua.com/blog/2018/09/interview-with-thierry-volpiatto/).
-  Ido is simpler and bundled with Emacs, so I'm trying it out now (I never used any advanced helm features anyway, just used it as a completion engine).
+  Ivy seems more my speed, so I'm trying it out now (I never used any advanced helm features anyway, just used it as a completion engine).

 And the main one: My desire was a .emacs.d that you could just clone into your home directory and forget about.
 I even set up some of my scripts to do